 - Oregon Health & Science University Knight Cancer Institute

 - University of Miami Sylvester

 - US Oncology Network

-Participants enrolled in the study have either a new diagnosis of cancer and have not yet received treatment, or are individuals without a current or prior cancer diagnosis.
-All participants are 20 years of age or older and have provided written informed consent.
+The study enrolled participants who either had diagnosis of cancer and have not yet received treatment, or are individuals without a current or prior cancer diagnosis.
+All participants are 20 years of age or older and provided written informed consent.